Aryany871/Multilingual-subtitles-generator/README.md

-This app generates subtitles in desired language for a given vide.
+This app generates subtitles in desired language for a given video.